Bone Marrow Biopsy

 How do I get ready for a bone marrow biopsy?

 Your healthcare provider will explain the procedure to you.
-Ask him or her any questions you have.
+Ask them any questions you have.

 You may be asked to sign a consent form that gives permission for the procedure.
 Read the form carefully and ask questions if anything is not clear.